 Traced Pattern or Magazine Sewing Pattern Storage

-Traced patterns can be easier to store than the store-bought packets simply due to their shape and size.
-It’s also easy, however, to lose part of all of your traced pattern if they aren’t stored effectively.
+Traced patterns can be easier to store than store-bought packets simply due to their shape and size.
+It’s also easy, however, to lose part of all of your traced patterns if they aren’t stored effectively.

 This method from Style Sew Me combines the use of a binder for holding the pattern cover envelopes with large plastic bins for holding the actual patterns and instructions within sewing pattern storage bags.

 When was the last time you lost a document in the midst of a pile of other documents?
 Doing that is detrimental when it comes to your sewing patterns!